smartappsbrasil/smartclient-arduino/README.md

 #SMART CONNECT
 ----

-This library can help developers that want to work with **small devices** with C++, reusing the same code for all types of devices and components.
+This library aims to help developers dealing with **small devices** using C++, and reusing the same code for all types of devices and components.

 ##Introduction